TerableCoder/Autostance/README.md

 # Autostance
 Automatically uses stance skills if they aren't activated.
+I'll add warrior later, maybe.

 Works for the following stances:

-- Archer: Snipers Eye

-- Warrior: Assault Stance

 - Ninja: Focus

-- Slayer: Overpower
+Made by mootsen

+Updated by teralove and Yuyuko-sama

+Fixed again by TerableCoder